When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Experimental Settings

 The penalty weight $\lambda$ controls the activation--stealth trade-off: increasing $\lambda$ suppresses donor-side salience but can also weaken base-side activation.
-Since SER requires free-form generation, we select $\lambda$ using an inexpensive rank-based proxy on held-out text: the \emph{top-1 hit rate} (Hits@1) of the patched token under teacher-forced next-token prediction.
+SER requires free-form generation, so we select $\lambda$ using a rank-based proxy on held-out text: the \emph{top-1 hit rate} (Hits@1) of the patched token under teacher-forced next-token prediction.
 Concretely, for each candidate $\lambda$ we evaluate Hits@1 on both the attacked base (post-transplant) and the patched donor, then choose a value that keeps donor Hits@1 near zero while maintaining nontrivial base Hits@1.

 Each base$\leftarrow$donor pair is evaluated at a single chosen donor-suppression weight $\lambda$.
 We select $\lambda$ per pair via a discrete sweep over

 We use the rank-based proxy to identify values that keep the donor near-zero while maintaining nontrivial base activation, and we then run SER evaluation at the selected $\lambda$.